-Each campaign, no matter if it is a brand activation or not, needs a great, creative idea.
+Whether it is a brand activation or not, each campaign needs a great, creative idea.
 Once you find out your brand’s differentiators, you can start from there.
-Think about recent trends and try to integrate them if you want to attract the attention of your shoppers.
-Be creative but remember that this is brand activation and some over-the-top ideas could affect the way people perceive your brand.
+Think about recent trends and try to integrate them if you want to attract your shoppers’ attention.
+Be creative but remember that this is brand activation, and some over-the-top ideas could affect how people perceive your brand.

-Also, retailtainment is an amazing idea if you have a creative idea in mind that can highlight your brand’s mission and vision.
+Also, retailtainment is a fantastic idea if you have a creative idea in mind that can highlight your brand’s mission and vision.
 However, for retailtainment, you might need to have a slightly bigger budget.

-Now that you have the idea and the type of campaign you want to implement, it is time for, well, the implementation.
-Plan the campaign and take into account the period of the campaign, the budget, necessary equipment or technology, and staff.
+Now that you have the idea and the type of campaign you want to implement, it is time for the implementation.
+Plan the campaign and consider the period of the campaign, the budget, necessary equipment or technology, and staff.

-One thing you need to keep in mind is to set out clear KPIs so you can see how your campaign performed and see if you can change or adapt anything for a future campaign.
-In chapter VI we will talk about the KPIs you need to measure for this type of campaign and we’ll show why it is harder to set out KPIs for brand activations.
+You need to keep in mind to set out clear KPIs so you can see how your campaign performed and see if you can change or adapt anything for a future campaign.
+Chapter VI will talk about the KPIs you need to measure for this type of campaign and show why it is harder to set out KPIs for brand activations.

 During a brand activation, your brand is the most important.
 That’s why you need to focus on showing it off.

-Answer the following questions to known how to position the campaign:
+Answer the following questions to know how to position the campaign: